JiHong88/suneditor/README.md

                                 }
                             ]
                         }
-imageUploadSizeLimit: The size of the total uploadable images (in bytes).   default: null {Number}
+imageUploadSizeLimit: The size of the total uploadable images (in bytes).
+                      Invokes the "onImageUploadError" method.  default: null {Number}

 // Video----------------------------------------------------------------------------------------------------------
 videoResizing   : Can resize the video iframe.                       default: true {Boolean}